Angela-Park-JE/TIL_in_NanoDegree/README.md

 ---
-`ND is initials of Nano Degree bootcamp in Learning Spoons Academy.`
+`ND is initials of Nano Degree bootcamp in Learning Spoons Academy.
+It had been last from Nov 8 2021 to Feb 28 2022.
+All of camp members were very smart and friendly.
+So If you want to search other talented people, I recommend you to hunt in my followers list! 😉`